astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 ## Step 3: GCP Access - CloudSQL Export API Service Account

-Next, you need to facilitate CloudSQL API access for your Airflow Instance by creating a service account to be used in Airflow.
+Next, you'll need to facilitate CloudSQL API access for your Airflow Instance by creating a service account to be used in Airflow.
 To do so:

 1. Create a service account in your source GCP project and grant it the role of `Cloud SQL Admin`.
 <span style="display:block;text-align:center;">